 You should also use the following treatments:

-- or orthotics — You can start with over the counter insoles but that will tilt the ankle to the opposite side
+- Insoles or orthotics — You can start with over the counter insoles but if the pain does not subside, you may need to see your doctor about prescribed orthotics that will tilt the ankle to the opposite side

 - Rest — Limit how much you’re walking or standing until pain subsides.
 This could take a few weeks